No internet at home? No problem... Come to the library!

-OFL is equipped with several public computers, both Windows and Macs, throughout the library.
-Each computer is loaded with Microsoft Office 2016 (Word, PowerPoint, Excel, Publisher), Internet Explorer, Chrome and Firefox web browsers and Adobe Reader.
+OFL is equipped with several public computers throughout the library.
+Each computer is loaded with Microsoft Office 2016 (Word, Excel, PowerPoint and Publisher), Internet Explorer, Chrome and Firefox web browsers and Adobe Reader.

 To use a computer, a valid OCPL card with PIN in the patron's name is required.
 For visitors from outside Onondaga County, a valid ID can be used for a guest pass.